Library Research Carrels

 - Small interior carrels will be assigned to one individual.
 That individual may opt to designate one other eligible individual to share this space.
 In this case, the initial assignee will be the primary occupant of record and will prevail in any dispute over the space.

 All carrels are subject to periodic inspection by Library or University staff, and the Library assumes no responsibility for personal property left or stored in library carrels.

 A small number of short term use carrels will be made available approximately two weeks after the beginning of each semester.
 These are available to UMass Graduate students only for a 28 day loan (non-renewable) on a first-come, first-served, as available basis.
 To inquire about the availability of one of these spaces, please contact the Circulation/Reserve department on the Lower Level, or email firstname.lastname@example.org

 Note: A limited number of open day-use study carrels are available on the 7th and 10th floors of the DuBois tower on a first-come, first-served basis.

 I agree to abide by carrel rules and Library building policies and assume responsibility for any damage beyond reasonable wear and tear.
-I also agree to pay a $25 replacement fee for any lost key or a $10 fine for late key return (key carrels only).
+I also agree to pay a replacement fee (up to $85) for any lost key or a $10 fine for a late key return (key carrels only).
 I also acknowledge that any belongings left in the carrel 15 days after the expiration date will be forfeited by me and may be removed and discarded by Library Staff.
 The University Libraries are not liable for damage or theft of personal property from Library carrels.
 Electrical appliances (including refrigerators, heating or cooking devices), bedding, additional furniture are not permitted.
 All carrels must be vacated when the library is closed.